Keyboard shortcuts

 onClick

-const label = Text("Clickable text");
+const label = Text("Clickable text")

-label.setOnClick(() => {
+widgetSetOnClick(label, () => {

 onHover

-Triggered when the mouse enters or leaves a widget.
+Triggered when the cursor enters the widget.

 Note: Hover events are available on macOS, Windows, Linux, and Web. iOS and Android use touch interactions instead.
+The callback fires once on enter; if you need a “left” event you’ll have to track it yourself.

 onDoubleClick

-const label = Text("Double-click me");
+const dbl = Text("Double-click me")

-label.setOnDoubleClick(() => {
+widgetSetOnDoubleClick(dbl, () => {

 Keyboard Shortcuts